NeVeSpl/NTypewriter/readme.md

     }]
 }
 ```
-equivalent NTypewriter template will be :
+equivalent NTypewriter template will be: ([open in NTypewriter.Online](http://localhost:5128/example/type01))
 ```
 {{- for class in data.Classes | Symbols.WhereNameEndsWith "Model"
         capture output -}}